fieldtrip/website/example/other/reproducescript.md

     - /example/reproducescript/
 ---

-# Making your analysis pipeline reproducible using reproducescript

 This example script will introduce you to functionality in the FieldTrip toolbox designed to aid in making your analysis pipeline - including code, data and results - easily reproducible and shareable.
 It is based on the manuscript [Reducing the efforts to create reproducible analysis code with FieldTrip](http://dx.doi.org/10.21105/joss.05566).

 ## Description